smartsdk/guided-tour/docs/sensors/cloudino.md

-# Creating your air quality sensor with Cloudino
+# Creating your Air Quality Sensor with Cloudino

 ## Introduction